Conditions of Employment at ESO

 Duration of appointment

 The contract for a Student is for a fixed-term duration and is subject to a successful pre-employment medical examination.
-The duration is between one and two years.
+The duration is between six months and two years.

 Student allowance (salary)

 The Student allowances are reviewed annually by ESO’s governing bodies.
 Where applicable, the Student’s contribution to the Health Insurance Scheme, and the Long Term Care Insurance Scheme is deducted from the allowance.

 Due to ESO’s status as an intergovernmental organisation, under most circumstances no income tax is payable on ESO salaries.
 Instead, an internal tax is withheld at source.

 Working hours per week